Skip to main content Skip to main navigation

 Myth 2: My customers will find out and I'll lose their trust

-• No one will know.
+• No, it’s confidential.
 We keep your Invoice Finance arrangement confidential.
 You'll still manage your customers and collect their payments, but only you and Westpac will know about your funding.

 Myth 3: Invoice Financing is for failing businesses